MPS Social Justice Educational Studies

 Apply What You Learn, in the Real World

 Opportunities abound for students to use their knowledge and skills in their lives and work.
 The program supports internships, offers options for fulfilling requirements through study abroad experiences, and convenes an annual conference that attracts educators and students from across the region for deep conversations about the most pressing issues in social justice education today.
+We host an annual Multicultural Education Conference each year attended by hundreds of educators from the area.

 Many Ways to Be an Educator